essamomar93/about-me/README.md

 today we lern alot about the loops where and when we can use it . and lern about aray and how to add it for the loop .

+class 4 :
+today we larn about fuctions , the way that we call it and use the fuction and we start lern how to pair with a partner .